-t had been sitting since 1980 and was still owned by the one person Jim sold it to, making Jim both the second and fourth owner.
-And as an added bonus the Chevelle was still black with gold stripes like Jim had it painted it back in 1977!
+It had been sitting since 1980 and was still owned by the one person Jim sold it to, making Jim both the second and fourth owner.
+And as an added bonus the Chevelle was still black with gold stripes like Jim had painted it back in 1977!

 Jim purchased the Chevelle back from the man he sold it to and began a frame-off restoration with the help of his son.
 Together they sandblasted and powdercoated the entire frame, removed every nut and bolt and rebuilt the suspension and brakes.
-The interior maintained original including the dash, console and even the door panels.
+The interior stayed original including the dash, console, and even the door panels.
 Fortunately, the body was extremely solid and required little to no replacement panels, Jim says;

 “The metal on this Chevelle is the same metal GM had installed on the assembly line in 1970!”